 - A crack in the porcelain part of the spark plug

 Regarding the first issue, if the spark plug is wet, that means it has been flooded with fuel, which is not something you want.
 If you find the spark plug in this condition when you remove it, turn the engine over several times (with the spark plug still removed).
 This should remove the fuel from the spark plug hole that had seeped in during the flooding.
-Now clean off the spark plug and put it back in (or if it doesn't clean up to your satisfaction, install a brand new one).
+Clean off the spark plug and put it back in (or if it doesn't clean up to your satisfaction, install a brand new one).
 You will be familiar with such work if you're in the habit of doing your own lawn-mower tuneups.

-Regarding the second issue, the following YouTube video illustrates how to check for the correct gap and, if necessary, adjust it: http://www.youtube.com/watch?v=lk70oyUEftY.
+Regarding the second issue, check for the correct gap and, if necessary, adjust it.

 Regarding the third issue, cracking indicates the spark plug is damaged beyond repair and must be replaced.